MindTheGap-ERC/CarboKitten.jl/docs/src/debugging.md

 CarboKitten.Components.Production
 ```

 You can enable diagnostic mode by setting `diagnostics = true` in the input settings.
 This will enable all debug messages, but some of these diagnostics can be expensive to compute.
+By default, the detailed diagnostics are written to `carbokitten.log`, but this can be changed by setting `log_file` in the input.

 ## Implementation